adamlg/chatterbox-deploy/README.md

 ### Use Grunt to deploy your concatenated and minified project onto Heroku
  * [ ] Follow the instructions on [here] (https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt) to get your Heroku server to recognize and run your Grunt files.

+### Deploy Chatterbox onto Heroku
+ * [ ] Concat and minify the Chatterbox-Client and Chatterbox-Server and deploy that onto Heroku

 ### Nightmare Mode